-Parents have a right to: Parents have a responsibility to: Know their child is safe and supported at • Behave in a way to keep all children and school. adults safe.
-Be treated consistently with respect in • Show tolerance whatever the race, gender, environment free of prejudice. faith, disability or sexual orientation of Expect their child participates in a range ge of others. learning opportunities to meet the Ensure children arrive at school on time requirements of the National Curricul um.
-(9:00) and to collect them on time (EYFS/KS1 • Be informed regularly (at least termly 3.10) (KS2 3:15). through Parents' Evenings and Report s) • Inform the school on the day of a child's about their child's progress and behav iour. absence. • Be listened to by members of staff.
-Ensure their child has adequate food and Be offered mutually agreed times for sleep, as the school day can be tiring. informal discussions. • Ensure the behaviour of other children they Assist with their child's education. bring to school.
-Read all letters and messages sent home.
-Listen to (for KS1 and Reception) and encourage (for all year groups) their child to read regularly and to complete their reading record.
-Support children to complete home learning activities (e.g. Times Table Rock Stars).
-Be aware of the school policies (on the website) and support the school with them.
-Be prepared to discuss issues politely and calmly with staff.
+Parents have a responsibility to:

+- Behave in a way to keep all children and adults safe. - Show tolerance whatever the race, gender, faith, disability or sexual orientation of others. - Ensure children arrive at school on time (9:00) and to collect them on time (EYFS/KS1 3.10) (KS2 3:15). - Inform the school on the day of a child's absence. - Ensure their child has adequate food and sleep, as the school day can be tiring. - Ensure the behaviour of other children they bring to school. - Read all letters and messages sent home. - Listen to (for KS1 and Reception) and encourage (for all year groups) their child to read regularly and to complete their reading record. - Support children to complete home learning activities (e.g. Times Table Rock Stars). - Be aware of the school policies (on the website) and support the school with them. - Be prepared to discuss issues politely and calmly with staff.

-Governors have a right to: Governors have a responsibility to: ٠ A clean, pleasant and warm school • Behave in a way to keep all children and environment. adults safe. ٠ Feel welcome in the school environment. • Show tolerance whatever the race, gender, ٠ Be treated consistently with respect in an faith, disability or sexual orientation of environment free of prejudice. others. ٠ Access appropriate information from • Work to the best of their ability. parents, staff and children. • Deal with complaints. ٠ Be kept up to date (termly) on headline • Monitor the behaviour policy. figures regarding behaviour. • Support and attend school functions. • Ensure the school is operating within the law and the policies of LCC.
+Governors have a right to: Governors have a responsibility to: A clean, pleasant and warm school Behave in a way to keep all children and environment. adults safe.
+Feel welcome in the school environment.
+Show tolerance whatever the race, gender, Be treated consistently with respect in an faith, disability or sexual orientation of environment free of prejudice. others.
+Access appropriate information from Work to the best of their ability. parents, staff and children.
+Deal with complaints.
+Be kept up to date (termly) on headline Monitor the behaviour policy. figures regarding behaviour.
+Support and attend school functions.
+Ensure the school is operating within the law and the policies of LCC.